JulianGeis/forecasting_heatload/ReadMe.md

 Project description:

-The task is to make a 72h forecast of the heat load for a distrcit heating network in Flensburg.
+The task is to make a 72h forecast of the heat load for a district heating network in Flensburg.

 Used model are:
 		1. Multi Layer Perceptron (MLP)